Clarinet Concerto (Corigliano): Background

 My regard for the musicians of the Philharmonic also shaped their role in the accompaniment to this Concerto.
 In the concerto, each player has a chance to display solo virtuosity; often the work approaches being a concerto for orchestra in its demands.
 The soloist, Stanley Drucker, was first clarinetist of the Philharmonic in my youth.
 Knowing his special gifts enabled me to write music of unprecedented difficulty for the solo instrument, and gave me the idea that generates the first movement; the opening cadenza.

 Corigliano later recalled, "When I showed Stanley the first movement of the concerto, it was the only time I've ever seen him in his life look terrified.
 But I showed him his part, and his eyes got very big.
 And he said, 'How am I gonna play this?'
 And then he started playing it and, of course, in no time at all, he found that he could not only play it, but that it sounded like a million dollars when he did."

-Structure
+Music

 The piece has a duration of roughly 30 minutes and is composed in three movements: